-So in honor of Dog Bite Prevention Week, we asked our Behavior Modification Program Manager, Steveina Kelly, to help us better understand dog behavior so we can help our community successfully prevent dog bites in the future!
+So in honor of Dog Bite Prevention Week, we asked our Behavior Program Manager, Steveina Kelly, to help us better understand dog behavior so we can help our community successfully prevent dog bites in the future!
 Here’s what she had to say:

 What warning signs should I look for in a dog that may indicate he/she will bite?